 Step 2 : Run the Bootable USB creator and create the USB flash drive bootable with Ubuntu ISO with the 2GB usb flash drive, by following the wizard when you launch it.

 Step 3 : Boot the laptop with USB into Ubuntu Linux.
 You may have to change the boot order by pressing F12.
 Sometimes you may have to go into BIOS and enable legacy boot or UEFI boot.
+You may have to turn off Secure Boot.
+You may have to play with the options to make it boot from USB.

 Step 4 : When Ubuntu boots up, choose option “Try Ubuntu without any change to your computer” like in this tutorial